MayadaMetwally/DIO_Driver/README.md

 1. Include the `DIO.h` header file in your source file.
 2. Implement the necessary hardware-specific code to initialize the ports andpins used by the DIO module.
 3. Call the DIO module functions as needed to perform your desired operations on the ports and pins.
+4. Utilize the `DIO_DelayMs` function to introduce delays in your code.
+For example, to introduce a 500 ms delay, use the following code:

+   `c
+   DIO_DelayMs(500);

 Refer to the provided `task1.c` and `task2.c` files in the `App` directory for example usages of the DIO module.
 Modify the code according to your hardware configuration and requirements.